lehelb/fastCQSchroedinger/README.md

 # Fast-CQ-Schroedinger
 Codes accompanying the publication:

-Fast and oblivious algorithms for Schrödinger equation with concentrated potentials by Lehel Banjai and María López-Fernández
+Numerical approximation of the Schrödinger equation with concentrated potentials by Lehel Banjai and María López-Fernández

 downloadable from https://arxiv.org/abs/1908.01292.